-As 2016 is approaching, Aria takes a moment to share some of our coveted inspirations in light of design directions for the upcoming year.
-From accents with finish variations, mixtures of natural elements, to uncommon edge trims the common thread between 2016 directions are based in a monochrome palette with traditional marble accents.
+As 2016 is approaching, Aria is taking a moment to share some of our coveted inspirations in light of design directions for the upcoming year.
+From accents with finish variations, mixtures of natural elements, to uncommon edge trims, the common thread between 2016 directions are based in a monochrome palette with traditional marble accents.

 FADE TO BLACK – Art-deco house in Antwerp, designed by Dieter Vander Velpen with matte black fixtures and fittings